wallacy-io/game-sdk-example/README.md

 ## Integration

-`WallacyGameSDK` will be inject into webview when launching game , view [sdk.d.ts](./src/sdk.d.ts) to know how to use SDK.
+`WallacyGameSDK` will be injected into webview when launching game , view [sdk.d.ts](./src/sdk.d.ts) to know how to use SDK.

 ### Mock SDK for development